CPAN-Security/security.metacpan.org/docs/charter.md

 - Distributions published on CPAN, not including dual-life core modules;
 - CPAN distributions that function as shims (wrappers) for non-CPAN projects or resources.
 Examples:
   - CPAN Distributions that are pure wrappers around compiled libraries (e.g. XS modules wrapping `libxml2` or `sqlite3`)
+  - CPAN Distributions (outside the `Alien::` namespace) that embed or use third-party (non-CPAN) projects or APIs directly.
 - CPAN supply chain security, Chain-of-Trust infrastructure, and security around the Perl/CPAN Toolchain, CPAN/MetaCPAN itself and PAUSE;
 - CPAN distribution metadata and how these are communicated;
 - Emergency security updates on CPAN;